CSS 3 Features

 11) Media Queries:

 CSS3’s Media Queries feature allows developers to customize style elements based on screen size and resolution.
-Developers can use this feature to create styles that will only be applied based on specific devices, such as smartphones and tablets, when a web page is viewed on those devices.
-Web pages that appear great regardless of size or resolution can be created with this feature.
+Developers can create tailored styles for specific devices, ensuring web pages look great regardless of size or resolution on these devices.

 12) Border Radius: